Monday, May 19, 2008

 Now she wants to apply her skills and recent education in health fields.
 Regardless of the industry or job she’s applying for, don’t you think increasing national revenues by 20% would interest employers, giving her an edge to overcome real-world health experience?
 But because she didn’t think it was rocket science, she left it off her resume.
 This is just one example of individual brilliance, left off client resumes because the accomplishment didn’t fit the candidate’s self perception, regardless of how incredible the achievement was.

 Imagine that!
-You’ve spent many hours finely crafting your resume, getting 10 different and conflicting comments from 10 different people, had it proofed 3 times … and then you wake up and realize it’s written to stroke your own ego - but misses the information that’s relevant to hiring managers.
+You’ve spent many hours finely crafting your resume, getting 10 different and conflicting comments from 10 different people, had it proofed 3 times … and then you wake up and realize it’s written to stroke your own ego, and misses the information that’s relevant to hiring managers.

 Ok, ok, I admit it!
 I’ve got an Egocentric Resume.
 Stop twisting the knife and HELP ME!!
 Now what do I do?